About unfiled tax returns.

 By filing as soon as possible, you can:

-The best thing to do is nip any issues in the bud as soon as possible, even if they have not yet contacted you.
+The best thing to do is nip any issues in the bud as soon as possible, even if the IRS has not yet contacted you about your unfiled tax returns.
 Our team of qualified professionals is committed to standing by you through this time.

 To avoid this extremely stressful and humiliating situation, it’s best to contact a tax professional today, even if you have not yet heard from the IRS about your late return.

-We are former IRS attorneys, appeals officers, and auditors who help taxpayers with unpaid tax debts.
+We are former IRS attorneys, appeals officers, and auditors in Austin who help taxpayers with unpaid tax debts.
 We offer compassionate, individualized service at manageable rates.